TERREMEMBER/znbase/docs/content/latest/develop/graphql/hasura.md

 showAsideToc: true
 ---

-Use the [Hasura GraphQL Engine](https://hasura.io) with YugabyteDB to power your GraphQL applications with a distributed SQL database.
+Use the [Hasura GraphQL Engine](https://hasura.io) with ZNbaseDB to power your GraphQL applications with a distributed SQL database.

-Follow the steps below to begin using Hasura with YugabyteDB.
+Follow the steps below to begin using Hasura with ZNbaseDB.
 For details on using Hasura, see the [Hasura GraphQL engine documentation](https://docs.hasura.io).

 ## Before you begin

-### Install and start YugabyteDB
+### Install and start ZNbaseDB

-You can be up and running with YugabyteDB in under five minutes by following the steps in [Quick start](../../../quick-start/).
+You can be up and running with ZNbaseDB in under five minutes by following the steps in [Quick start](../../../quick-start/).

 PostgreSQL-compatible YSQL API is now available to serve application client requests at `localhost:5433`.